elvisblanco1993/cubaescucha/docs/equipment-guide.md

 ***What equipment do you need for your podcast?***

 In order to start a podcast, all you need is a microphone, headphones, and a computer.
-If you want to go a step forward to get better quality sound, you may need some extra hardware.
+If you want to go a step further to get better quality sound, you may need some extra hardware.
 We listed a few of those below with a brief description of what they do, and made 3 lists with our recommendations, depending on your level of expertise, and budget.

 **Microphone:** This is the very first thing that comes to everyone's mind, since this is what you will speak into to record your voice.